 Western is in the process of installing a 200 MVA, 230/115 kV transformer at Ault Substation, referred to previously as the Ault Stage 07 Project.
-With the addition of the Ault Stage 07 Project, the Substation does not have sufficient room for the 230 kV breaker additions required for the interconnection of GI-2007-3 project without a relocation of the south fence or locating the breakers elsewhere on the property.
-Furthermore, the addition of the Ault Stage 07 Project will utilize the remaining space in the control building; therefore, the interconnection of GI-2007-3 would require the addition of a satellite control building for the associated power circuit breakers and switches.
+With the addition of the Ault Stage 07 Project, the Substation does not have sufficient room for the 230 kV breaker additions required for the interconnection of GI-2007-4 project without a relocation of the south fence or locating the breakers elsewhere on the property.
+Furthermore, the addition of the Ault Stage 07 Project will utilize the remaining space in the control building; therefore, the interconnection of GI-2007-4 would require the addition of a satellite control building for the associated power circuit breakers and switches.

-The 2011 HS1B base case used for the Feasibility and System Impact Studies does not include the Ault Stage 07 Project.
-However, it is assumed this element does not impact the cost of interconnection or the recommended Network Upgrades necessary for delivery of GI-2007-3.
+The 2014 HS base case used for the Feasibility and System Impact Studies does not include the Ault Stage 07 Project.
+However, it is assumed this element does not impact the cost of interconnection or the recommended Network Upgrades necessary for delivery of GI-2007-4.

-Western would be installing three (3) 230 kV power circuit breakers, six (6) 230 kV disconnect switches and two inside take-off structures for the 300 MW wind generation interconnection.
+Western will need to install three (3) 230 kV power circuit breakers, six (6) 230 kV disconnect switches and two inside take-off structures for the 600 MW (300 MW from GI-2007-3 and 300 MW of expansion) wind generation interconnection.
 Western understands that any reactor(s) needed would be installed in the Interconnection Customers generation yard.
-The estimated cost for Western work at Ault Substation is \$4,485,000.
+The estimated cost for Western work at Ault Substation is \$ 4,485,000.
+NOTE: Interconnection estimates provided by Western assume this study as a new interconnection at Ault Substation and not part of the interconnection for GI-2007-3.